go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 8. The SSH server creates a user session for the `git` user, and using the shell for the `git` user runs the `command=`
 9. This runs `gitea serv` which takes over control of the rest of the SSH session and manages gitea authentication & authorization of the git commands.

-Now, for SSH passthrough to work we need the host SSH to match the public keys but then run the `gitea serv` on the docker.
-There are multiple ways of doing this - however, all of these require some information about the docker being passed to the host.
+Now, for the SSH passthrough to work, we need the host SSH to match the public keys and then run the `gitea serv` on the docker.
+There are multiple ways of doing this.
+However, all of these require some information about the docker being passed to the host.

 ### SSHing Shim (with authorized_keys)